Skip to Main Content

 Pre-Library Tutorial (Canvas U100 Library Module)

-• Students must self-enroll into the Library Student Research Toolkit and complete the U100 library module.
+Students must self-enroll into the Library Student Research Toolkit and complete the U100 library module.
 At the end of the module, students will fill out a Google form as proof of completion.
 Students must complete the tutorial prior to the first library session which should take approximately 30-45 minutes.
-Instructors will be emailed the list of students that complete the tutorial.
+Instructors will be emailed the list of students that complete the tutorial (If your student shows you a badge as proof of completion, it means they chose the wrong module).
 We suggest assigning points to encourage students to complete it.
-Student instructions to complete the module can be found in this document: https://mycsun.box.com/s/5jywlkngdtqbvrcwb163okvbbfsxearr .
+Student instructions to complete the module can be found in this document: https://mycsun.box.com/s/5jywlkngdtqbvrcwb163okvbbfsxearr

-• Schedule two in-person library sessions.
-During these sessions, students will learn about library resources, services, and ongoing changes, as well as an introduction to library research to successfully complete their Information Competence Assignment and annotated bibliography.
-New MLA 9th and APA 7th edition citation guidelines and resources will be available for your students.
+Schedule two in-person library sessions.
+During these sessions, students will be given an introduction to college level research and learn how to evaluate information.
+We will review their Information Competence Assignment, create a search strategy (topic development) and be provided information about how to complete an annotated bibliography and citation help.
+MLA 9th and APA 7th edition citation guidelines and resources will be available for your students.

-• Information Competence Assignment: Sample assignments are available in the U100 Library Faculty Guide.
-Feel free to edit to make fit your course needs or create one yourself.
+Information Competence Assignment: Sample assignments are available in the U100 Library Faculty Guide.
+Feel free to edit to make fit your course needs or create your own!

-• Prior to the second session, students (and your librarian) will need to have their specific U100 Information Competence Assignment on hand.
-Students should know their group members (if you are proceeding with groups) and their general topic.
+Prior to the first session, students (and your librarian) will need to have their specific U100 Information Competence Assignment on hand.
+Students should know their group members (if you are proceeding with groups) and their general topic/subtopic.